What is Oho?

 In 45 years’ time, could you provide the same proof that all your volunteers and staff had valid accreditations?

 Can you confidently answer yes to all of the above questions?
-If not, Oho can help you protect the vulnerable and assist the board and management in demonstrating they have discharged their duty of care.
+If not, Oho can help you protect the vulnerable and assist the board and management in demonstrating they have discharged the legal responsibilities to protect those in your care.

 Which accreditations can I check?

 - Queensland College of Teachers

 - Queensland Blue Card

 - South Australian Teachers Registration